helsinki-sda-group/dev_aiosut_ui/README.md

 # dev_aiosut_ui
-Development code for the AioSUT interface.
+Development code for the AioSUT user interface.